quasarframework/quasar/docs/src/pages/backend-and-api/firebase/install.md

 desc: A set of Firebase installtion instructions for the Quasar framework.
 ---

-If you're new to firebase you must create a firebase account with a Google identity and create a project in the console.
+If you're new to Firebase you must create a Firebase account with a Google identity and create a project in the console.

-> Perform **steps 1 & 2** with the firebase setup up [instructions](https://firebase.google.com/docs/web/setup).
+> Perform **steps 1 & 2** with the Firebase setup up [instructions](https://firebase.google.com/docs/web/setup).

-Once you've gotten your account and project setup in firebase it's time to install dependencies in your Quasar app and start the configuration process.
+Once you've gotten your account and project setup in Firebase it's time to install dependencies in your Quasar app and start the configuration process.

 ::: tip Pro Tip
 If you are developing an app that will live in a production environment, Firebase recommends creating separate projects in the Firebase console.
 One for production, one for dev, and even a public testing endpoint if you’d like.
 The point here is to keep production data safe from development.
-This will be highlighted later [here](/backend-and-api/firebase/custom).
+This will be highlighted later.
 :::

-Install firebase to your quasar app preferably via yarn:
+Install Firebase to your quasar application preferably via yarn:

 ```bash
 yarn add firebase